 Contrary to previous big updates, Mojang has not yet named 1.20, and instead hopes to shape and characterize it in conversation with the community.
 The developer did reveal some of the new features on the way, including seven new default skins alongside the classic Steve.
 Mojang hopes this will allow players to feel represented in the game without having to immediately turn to custom options, and will also be characterizing the new default characters and including them marketing in a similar way to Steve.

 Mojang also revealed a snazzy new bamboo construction material, complete with intricate window designs, as well as jaunty hanging signs.
 Minecraft will also see the addition of ridable camels that, unlike the game's horses, can dash over rivers.
 The camels can also be ridden by two players at once, finally allowing you and your closest friends to share the intimacy of a camel ride, in Minecraft.
-You can learn more about how Minecraft will implement our humped friends in our breakdown of everything we know about Minecraft's new camels (opens in new tab).
+You can learn more about how Minecraft will implement our new humped friends in our breakdown of Minecraft camels.

 After tallying 3.5 million mob votes, the charismatic and adorable Tuff Golem was robbed by the sham of democracy and placed dead last.
 The Sniffer made it the distance, and will be the new

 president of Minecraft mob added to the game.
 Sniffers will be grown from eggs found underground, and go through a life cycle ending in a giant full-grown state.